Taking photos of textile art using a smartphone

 1. It’s important to have good lighting.
 Aim for bright, indirect lighting without harsh shadows.

 2. Make sure the whole image is in focus, not just the centre.
 Adjust your distance from the artwork.
-If you are too close the camera will switch to a close-up setting to concentrate on the main focal point and other parts of the image will be blurred.
+If you are too close, the camera will switch to a close-up setting to concentrate on the main focal point, and other parts of the image will be blurred.

-3. Avoid skewed images, by making sure your smartphone is positioned square-on, using the phone’s grid function to help you.
-If your square artwork looks more of a trapezoid shape then adjust your phone’s angle.
+3. Avoid skewed images by making sure your smartphone is positioned square on, using the phone’s grid function to help you.
+If your square artwork looks more of a trapezoid shape, then adjust your phone’s angle.

 4. Keep your smartphone steady when taking the photo.
 Camera shake will give you blurred images.

-Now you have photographed your textile art, you might want to display it.
+Now that you have photographed your textile art, you might want to display it.
 Discover more in Displaying and hanging textile art.

 Related stories